Celestine10/Loan-Prediction/README.md

 # Celestine-Azonobi
-This is for my personal work
+This is a Loan Prediction Machine Learning Project.